dingusdev/dingusppc/zdocs/developers/viacuda.md

 Using a combination of a 6522 along with some integrated circuits, the VIA Cuda is a microcontroller that heavily controls system operations.
 It's largely similar to Egret (used in many 68k Macs), but removes some commands.

+In many New World Macs, the Cuda itself is emulated within various VLSI chips.

 The usual offset for a VIA Cuda is IOBase (ex.: 0xF3000000 for Power Mac G3 Beige) + 0x16000.
 The registers are spaced out by 0x200 bytes on the Heathrow.

 # Usage